Table of contents

 Can sentiment analysis bring substantial value to your stock market plan?

 Because of the 24-hour news cycle, we’re constantly bombarded with information and data.
-At some point, it’s almost impossible to stay on top of things and distinguish important news from less relevant.
+At some point, it’s almost impossible to stay on top of things and distinguish important news from the less relevant one.

 Media monitoring tool can help you stay on up-to-date.
 Based on the filters you set up, you’ll receive the news you’re most interested in.